Nullreff/bukin/README.md

 end
 ```

-Just make sure that you read and trust it any Bukfile you download before running `bukin install`.
+Just make sure that you read and trust any Bukfile you download before running `bukin install`.